appianps/ps-plugin-appianrpa-Snippets/snippets-low-code/snippet-ibm-3270-library/README.md

   - The X coordinate in these methods corresponds to the column number, starting at 1 and incrementing by 1 moving from left to right
   - The Y coordinate in these methids corresponds to the row number, starting at 1 and incrementing by 1 moving from top to bottom
   - The emulator will show the coordinate position (y,x) in the bottom right of the app and inside the OIA info bar if shown (View > Expanded OIA)
+  - To consolidate actions, use IBM Write at Coordinates instead of IBM Go to Coordinates then IBM Write Here
+  - To consolidate actions, use IBM Bulk Write at Coordinates when entering lots of data on the same screen

 # Method Details